 Those aren't ergonomic earphones, but I had absolutely no comfort issues with the pre-applied tips.
 Those tips are simple and look generic, but they do their job perfectly.

 A lack of sub-bass along with bloated mid-bass and upper-bass/lower-mids darkens the sound and creates a certain distortion, as if the recordings were made in an echo chamber - loud but unclear, with a muddy echo effect.

 The worst aspect of these earphones is the mids.
 Vocals and instuments sound distorted and nasal.
 The substantial bump, starting from the mid-bass up to the mids, resulted in an extremely bloated midrange, so bloated that listening for a prolonged period could cause a headache.
 Such a bump is typical for earbuds, but is inappropriate for earphones.

 Highs / Treble

-The highs are quite crisp and not exaggerated.
-Sibilance is not an issue with these, but there seem to be some pierce instead, which makes certain sounds uncomfortable to listen to.
-Definitely not the most transparent treble out there, but also not the worst.
+The highs are just nice, not exaggerated, muffled even.
+Sibilance is not an issue with these, but there seem to be some harshness instead, which makes certain sounds uncomfortable to listen to.
+Definitely not the most transparent treble out there.